GenoPro Privacy Statement / GDPR

 If your organization purchased our

-site license, then you may not see the option to perform an
+site license, then you have the option to disable

-publishing online and/or disabled the APIs to store GenoPro files to
+Likewise, you can also disable online publishing as well as disabling the APIs to store GenoPro files to

 a remote server.
-If you are considering purchasig our site
+If you are considering purchasing our site

 license and concerned about sensitive data being transmitted over